 Broadly speaking, exclusive dealing occurs when one person trading with another imposes some restrictions on the other’s freedom to choose with whom, in what, or where they deal.
-Most types of exclusive dealing are against the law only when they substantially lessen competition, although some types are prohibited outright.
+Exclusive dealing is against the law only when it substantially lessens competition.

-A supplier with a substantial degree of power in a market is not allowed to use this power for the purpose of eliminating or substantially damaging a competitor or to prevent a business from entering into a market.
+A business with a substantial degree of power in a market is not allowed to engage in conduct that has the purpose, effect or likely effect of substantially lessening competition in a market.
 This behaviour is referred to as ‘misuse of market power’.
 It is not illegal to have, or to seek to obtain market power by offering the best products and services.

 Unconscionable conduct is generally understood to mean conduct which is so harsh that it goes against good conscience.
 Under the Australian Consumer Law, businesses must not engage in unconscionable conduct, when dealing with other businesses or their customers